 We have been addressing export control of advanced technology on a global level to prepare for the future of our company.
 To hasten the implementation of our Global Export Regulatory Compliance Policy, we continue to promote export control for advanced technologies, such as autonomous driving and connected-car technologies at Nissan sites in Japan, the U.S., and Europe as well as other locations around the world, where warranted.

-At our development sites in Japan, we are improving our classification process for sensitive goods, software and technologies using IT systems.
+At our development sites in Japan, we completed an enhancement of our classification process for sensitive goods, software and technologies using IT systems.
+At our research sites in the U.S. we completed development of Technology Control Plans for our Battery lab and Alliance Innovation Lab - Silicon Valley.

 By making export control procedures an integral part of our development and design operations, we aim to strengthen our compliance.
 In addition, we are renewing and collecting information on controlled goods, software and technologies in each region and are implementing comprehensive and sound export controls for each business operation through the systematic global sharing of this information.